Program Coordinator Debbie Witsken

 Each applicant needs to assess his/her own ability to meet the above technical functions.

-Accreditation: Lewis and Clark Community College’s (L&C) OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929.
-Contact ACOTE at (301) 652-6611 or accred@aota.org.
-Direct access to the ACOTE website is: www.acoteonline.org.
+Accreditation: Lewis and Clark Community College's Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone number, c/o AOTA, is (301) 652-6611, and its web address is www.acoteonline.org.

 Application and Admission: The application deadline is June 1 (except when falls on a weekend, then the following Monday is the deadline).
 A new program cycle will begin each spring semester.
 Because the number of applicants may exceed the number of positions available in a given class, the OTA program will employ the following admission process.